TheTerror083/Longest-Substring-without-Repeating-Characters/README.md

 # Longest Substring without Repeating Characters
- Finds the length of the longest substring without repeating characters in the given string. <br>
+Receives a string as a command line argument and finds the length of the longest substring where no repeating characters exist. <br>
- The string is a command line argument.
+When a repeating character is encountered, the conunter is reset.